On the dynamics of shallow ice sheets. Modelling and analysis: Notations and formal derivation of the model

 Let $v=v(t,x)$ be any test function such that $v(t,x) \ge b(x)$ for a.e. $(t,x) \in (0,T) \times \Omega$.
 Multiplying the equations in the boundary value problem~\eqref{BVP} by $(v-b)$, and integrating over $(0,T) \times \Omega$ gives:

 Combining~\eqref{weak-1} and~\eqref{weak-2} gives:

-The arbitrariness of the test function $v$ taken as above finally allows us to write down the weak variational formulation associated with the boundary value problem~\eqref{BVP}: \emph{Find} $H \ge 0$ \emph{satisfying the variational inequalities:}
+The arbitrariness of the test function $v$ taken as above finally allows us to write down the weak variational formulation associated with the boundary value problem~\eqref{BVP} (recall that $H:=h-b$): \emph{Find} $H \ge 0$ \emph{satisfying the variational inequalities:}